Student Spotlight: Oscar and Javier Gallegos

-Oscar and Javier will earn their associate degrees in fall 2012 and transfer to Elmhurst College for their bachelor's degrees.
-And College of DuPage is helping them achieve their goals.
+Oscar and Javier earned their associate degrees in fall 2012 and transferred to Elmhurst College for their bachelor's degrees.
+They are happy to have followed in their uncle's footsteps at College of DuPage.

 "COD has several teachers who have impacted my life in a positive way by encouraging and challenging me," Javier said.
 "We will both miss COD."

-"I want to teach English to non-English speakers, and I'm especially thankful for the help I received from the scholarship," Oscar said.
+"I want to teach English to non-English speakers, and I'm especially thankful for the help I received from the scholarships," Oscar said.
 "I really appreciate it and I'll remember this for the rest of my life.
-I'm very proud to be a member of a community that cares so much about its students.
-I look forward to being a more active member in this community."
+I'm very proud to be a member of a community that cares so much about its students, and I look forward to being a more active member in this community."